395t/review-assignments/_summaries/wang2018dynamic_2.md

 TODO: Summarize the paper:
 * What is the core idea? <br/>
-In this paper, the authors come up with a new neural network architecture called EdgeConv that can use local geometric information of point clouds.
+In this paper, the authors come up with a new neural network module called EdgeConv that can use local geometric information of point clouds, which is permutational invariant and translational invariant.
 Therefore, the

 * How is it realized (technically)? <br/>

 * How well does the paper perform? <br/>
 EdgeConv has achieved great results in classification, part segmentation, and semantic segmentation.